ratschlab/tools-project-archives/README.md

 Splitting the archive into parts can simplify file handling as moving large files between systems can be painful.
 There may also be file size limits on the target system.
-Furthermore, archive creation, integrity checks and partial extractions can be done more efficiently with a split archive.
+Furthermore, archive creation, integrity checks and partial extractions can be done faster with a split archive due to parallelization.

+Refer to `archiver archive --help` for more details.

 ##### Optimally Creating Large Split Archives

 For really large archives (perhaps several TBs upwards) it may be beneficial to execute the archive creation workflow step by step.
-This can help to use available processing resources optimally as the different steps have different requirements.
+This can help to use available processing resources optimally as the different steps have different resource usage characteristics (I/O and CPU).
 Also, if a steps fails for some reason, starting from scratch may not be necessary.

-The creation workflow lookd like this:
+The creation workflow looks like this:
  1. `archiver create filelist`: collects the files to be archived and generates the hash for every file.
 Parallelization is at file level.
  2. `archiver create tar`: creates a tar archive and a listing for every part independently.